What is EU Medical Device Classification?

-The determination of the medical device classification and the corresponding classification rule is the first step in the EU CE marking process.
+The determination of the EU medical device classification and the corresponding rule is the first step in the CE marking process.
 Based on the class and the rule of the device, the technical file and the Notified Body application can be filed.

 Class 1 - Low Risk